favalex/modbus-cli/README.rst

 -b BAUD, --baud=BAUD         Set the baud rate for serial connections.
 -p BITS, --stop-bits=BITS    Set the number of stop bits for serial connections.
 -P PARITY, --parity=PARITY   Set the parity for serial connections: (e)ven, (o)dd or (n)one
--h, --help                   Show this help message and exit.
+-B ORDER, --byte-order ORDER Set the byte order to one of 'le' (little endian), 'be' (big endian) or 'mixed' -h, --help                   Show this help message and exit.

 ACCESS SYNTAX